-About product application
+■ About product application

 These products are manufactured as a general-purpose part for the application in general industries.

-They are not designed or manufactured for equipments or systems which have an affect on human life, or applications in which faulty operation or failure may result in personal injury or significant damage to property.
+They are not designed or manufactured for equipments or systems which affect human life or applications in which faulty operation or failure may result in personal injury or significant damage to property.